Signatories:||H. J.Sheehan, Governor, Commonwealth Bank of Australia.|

 |Composition:||Paper - 77 gsm.|

-It was four years after the death of King George V before the design on the front of the five pound note was modified.
-George VI's portrait replaced that of the George V and the watermark was changed to Captain James Cook.
-The design of the note remained unchanged throughout his reign, with only the signatories being modified.
-The first signature combination - Sheehan/McFarlane - was printed in red, while the remaining combinations until 1954 were printed in black.
+Introduced following the death of King George V, the design of the King George VI ten shilling note remained unchanged throughout his reign, with only the signatories being modified.
+The first signature combination - Sheehan/McFarlane - was printed in orange, while the remaining combinations until 1954 were printed in black.

 Material by Coinweb, Copyright © 2001-07 Australian Stamp & Coin